la2050/archive/_organizations/social-action-partners-soact.md

   year_submitted:
     - '2015'
     - '2014'
-  org_summary:
-    - >-
-      Social Action Partners (SoACT) strengthens non-profit and community based organizations in low-income communities by partnering with them to provide technical assistance and capacity building that is culturally responsive, relevant, and respectful.
-    - >-
-      SoACT strengthens the nonprofit infrastructure in low-income communities by strategic partnership and local ownership of capacity building.
 title: Social Action Partners (SoACT)
-uri: /organizations/social-action-partners-soact/
 extrapolated_project_ids:
   - '5102271'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Disrupt the Desert: Reduce Poverty by Accelerating Social Innovation in South LA
-project_titles:
-  - >-
-    Disrupt the Desert: Reduce Poverty by Accelerating Social Innovation in South LA
-project_titles_from_project_ids:
   - >-
     Disrupt the Desert: Reduce Poverty by Accelerating Social Innovation in South LA